Rice's whale: Predation

 Although undocumented, killer whales may be a natural predator.

 There are no known observations of predation on Rice's whales, but it is likely that its main predator is the killer whale, which is known in the Gulf of Mexico, as they have been seen attacking local sperm whales and dolphins and are the only known natural predator of the Bryde's whale.
 There is debated speculation that some baleen whales migrate as an anti-predator adaptation, but the Rice's whale is a non-migratory species that clearly lacks this trait.
 A known common defensive behavior of rorquals is to flee upon encounter by killer whales, although this would be less effective when a calf must be protected.
 Killer whales have also been observed to efficiently kill calves within minutes to hours in such a scenario.
 Given the likely low reproductive rate of Rice's whales due to their small numbers, the species would be especially vulnerable to such predation if it exists, although its rarity makes the chance of observing predation extremely low.
 The hunting of only a few calves or mothers can be sufficient to drive the population into a predator pit, a situation where the population is trapped in indefinitely low numbers due to predation.

 Another potential predator may be the great white shark, which is known to hunt North Atlantic right whale calves in nursery waters off the coast of Florida and Georgia.
 In addition, it is a common scavenger of Bryde's whale carcasses elsewhere in the world.
 Like killer whales, however, there is no direct proof that great whites hunt Rice's whales.

 Conservation status

 The Rice's whale is on the brink of extinction and is one of the most endangered cetaceans in the world alongside the vaquita.
 Prior to its 2021 description as a distinct species, it was assessed as a subpopulation of the Bryde's whale.
-The Rice's whale is listed as critically endangered in the IUCN Red List.
-It is not individually listed in the Convention on International Trade in Endangered Species of Wild Fauna and Flora, but the Bryde's whale is listed in Appendix I. The U.S. government also lists the Rice's whale as endangered under the Endangered Species Act, thus banning all activities that may directly harm the species within American waters.
+The Rice's whale is listed as critically endangered in the IUCN Red List and in Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
+The U.S. government also lists the Rice's whale as endangered under the Endangered Species Act, thus banning all activities that may directly harm the species within American waters.
 However, the designation of a critical habitat as mandated under the Act has yet to occur, as information on the habitat ecology remains insufficient.
+A 2026 study found that the discovery and recognition of the Rice's whale and its population size resulted in minimal public attention through news coverage from 2021 to 2024 and remains relatively obscure, despite its risk of extinction and vulnerability to anthropogenic threats.
+On March 31, 2026, the committee of federal officials known as the Endangered Species Committee or "God Squad" voted to exempt the oil and gas industry in the Gulf of Mexico from the requirements of the Endangered Species Act, which poses a major threat to the continued existence of the Rice's whale.